 The main reason why the Goodness Face Elixir exists today is a selfish one.
-I made it for me, because no other product could clear or balance my skin.
+I made it for me, because no other product could clear and balance my skin.
 The journey to create it was quite inspirational as well.

 For years, I’ve been battling adult acne.
 Coupled with a thyroid condition, it seemed as if they skipped my teenage years and waited to surface in my 30s.
 Lower part of my face, along the jawline and neck persistently reflected that something was awry.
 My skin was also very sensitive, and perpetually undecided about its type – some days it was oily, others dry and itchy, and some days a combination of both.
 All of this made it challenging to find the right skincare routine.

 Over the years, I’ve tried everything the beauty industry cleverly advertised – from over-the-counter to prescription gels, creams, washes, scrubs, spot treatments, facial treatments, you name it.
 As nothing worked, I resorted to hiding my face behind primers, powders, concealers, and sometimes foundations.
 No matter how expensive or “high quality” these products claimed to be, they never looked natural on my face.
 I also disliked their cakey, heavy feel.

 Ingredient-wise, I kept wondering what my skin was actually absorbing, because I could not recognize or pronounce 90% of them.
 Despite all the clever advertising and promises, I felt these products were simply unhealthy for me.
 And I was right.
 My face reacted even more – with additional breakouts, redness, and allergies.
 That is when I decided to go back to nature and let her help me work through the problem, methodically and wisely, like nature only can.